-42) On June 5, 2017, the United States Supreme Court summarily affirmed the lower court's ruling that the twenty-eight challenged districts were the result of an unconstitutional racial gerrymander, North Carolina v.
+- 42) On June 5, 2017, the United States Supreme Court summarily affirmed the lower court's ruling that the twenty-eight challenged districts were the result of an unconstitutional racial gerrymander, North Carolina v.
 Covington, 581 U.S. --, 137 S.Ct.
-2211, (2017) (per curiam).
+2211 (2017) (per curiam).
 On June 30, 2017, mandate issued as to the U.S. Supreme Court's order affirming the lower court's judgment.
 See Certified Copy of U.S. Supreme Court Order, ECF No. 158, Covington v.
-North Carolina, 15-cv-03399-TDS-JEP (filed June 30, 2017).

-44) On remand, the three-judge panel granted the N.C.G.A. an opportunity to propose a new redistricting plan to remedy the unconstitutional racial gerrymander.
+North Carolina, 15-cv-03399-TDS-JEP (filed June 30, 2017). - 43) The United States Supreme Court, however, vacated and remanded the lower court's remedial order for a special election, ordering the lower court to provide a fuller explanation of its reasoning for the U.S. Supreme Court's review, North Carolina v.
+Covington, -- U.S. ---, 137 S. Ct.
+1624 (2017) (per curiam) - 44) On remand, the three-judge panel granted the N.C.G.A. an opportunity to propose a new redistricting plan to remedy the unconstitutional racial gerrymander.
 Covington v.
 North Carolina, 283 F.Supp.3d 410, 417-18 (M.D.N.C.
 2018).
-In August 2017, the N.C.G.A. submitted a proposed remedial map - drawn by Dr. Thomas Hofeller, the same mapmaker the General Assembly had hired to draw the 2011 invalidated maps - that redrew a total of 11 of the 170 state House and Senate districts from the 2011 unconstitutionally racially-gerrymandered maps.
-Id. at 418.

-45) After reviewing the General Assembly's remedial plan, the three-judge panel determined that a number of the new districts put forward by the N.C.G.A. in its 2017 remedial plan were essentially continuations of the old, racially gerrymandered districts that had been previously rejected as unconstitutional and either failed to remedy the unconstitutional racial gerrymander or violated provisions of the North Carolina Constitution.
+In August 2017, the N.C.G.A. submitted a proposed remedial map drawn by Dr. Thomas Hofeller, the same mapmaker the General Assembly had hired to draw the 2011 invalidated maps that redrew a total of 117 of the 170 state House and Senate districts from the 2011 unconstitutionally racially-gerrymandered maps.
+Id. at 418. - 45) After reviewing the General Assembly's remedial plan, the three-judge panel determined that a number of the new districts put forward by the N.C.G.A. in its 2017 remedial plan were essentially continuations of the old, racially gerrymandered districts that had been previously rejected as unconstitutional and either failed to remedy the unconstitutional racial gerrymander or violated provisions of the North Carolina Constitution.
 Id. at 447-58.
-For those defective districts, the three-judge panel adopted remedial districts proposed by a court-appointed special master.
+For those defective districts, the three-judge panel adopted remedial districts proposed by a courtappointed special master.
 Id. at 447-58.
 The United States Supreme Court affirmed the districts adopted by the three-judge panel, except for certain districts in Wake and Mecklenburg Counties that had not been found to be tainted by racial gerrymanders, but were drawn in alleged violation of the state constitutional prohibition against mid-decade redistricting.
 North Carolina v.
 Covington, 138 S.Ct.
 2548 (2018).

-46) In order to cure the 2011 unconstitutional racial gerrymander, the remedial maps redrew 117 legislative districts.

-47) In November of 2018, elections for all N.C.G.A. seats will be held based on the redrawn districts, the first opportunity that voters will have had since before 2011 to choose representatives in districts that have not been found to be the illegal product of an unconstitutional racial gerrymander.

-48) Since June 5, 2017, the N.C.G.A. has continued to act and pass laws.
+- 46) In order to cure the 2011 unconstitutional racial gerrymander, the remedial maps redrew 117 legislative districts, more than two-thirds of the total seats in the General Assembly. - 47) In November of 2018, elections for all N.C.G.A. seats will be held based on the redrawn districts, the first opportunity that voters will have had since before 2011 to choose representatives in districts that have not been found to be the illegal product of an unconstitutional racial gerrymander. - 48) Since June 5, 2017, the N.C.G.A. has continued to act and pass laws.